 13. It’s the first system that I have tried, that works for all ages of kids.
 I have a 5, 9, 11 year old.
 I can use this same system for all three!

 My final thought is this…you may have been thinking that everywhere carries these rolling carts right?
 This one is perfection in my opinion.
 Not obnoxious in color, just the right amount of boxes, the right size of boxes, and super sturdy.
 If your gonna try this, just get it at Sam’s…and no one is paying me to say that.

-Tomorrow, I will continue my over the top review about this method, with lots of pictures and examples of what goes into the different workboxes.
+Visit HERE, to see the rest of my over the top review about this method, with lots of pictures and examples of what goes into the different workboxes.
 If you homeschool (especially if you’re new and or have multiple children) and haven’t tried this, consider it.
 It just may end up saving your life too.

 Now there is just 62 school days left until summer.